-Figure 4.
+Figure 1.
 Overview of the five original study reaches for the Fairfield and New Haven Counties Feasibility study.
-As of February 2019, the focused study areas have been further screened to two study reaches (the town of Fairfield and the city of New Haven.)
+As approved during the ADM meeting in March 2020, the focused study areas have been further screened a single focused study area within the Long Wharf District in the city of New Haven (outlined in red).